All we know about a potential 9-1-1 and 9-1-1 Lone Star spin off

 Peter Krause, Jennifer Love Hewitt, Aisha Hinds and Kenneth Choi all also star.

-Fox had also spoken positively about a third show, although prior to the confirmation of 9-1-1's move to ABC it was unclear where in the schedule it would sit; Fox does not program TV nationally in the 10pm slot.
+Fox representatives had also spoken optimistically about a third show, although prior to the confirmation of 9-1-1's move to ABC it was unclear where in the schedule it would sit; Fox does not program TV nationally in the 10pm slot.

 ABC would not have that problem; with 9-1-1 expected to run in the 8pm slot on Mondays, a spin off would make perfect sense for the 9pm slot, allowing ABC to own a night of TV similar to how CBS airs three different FBI shows on a Tuesday, and NBC does on Wednesdays with the One Chicago franchise and Thursdays with Law & Order.

-The ongoing Writer's Guild of America and Screen Actors Guild strikes, however, also throw a spanner into any possible spin-off coming soon; the WGA strike has now lasted longer than the famed 2007/2008 strike, and the likelihood of TV shows being able to return in Spring 2024 for a shortened TV season looks less likely the further the strike foes into late 2023.
+The ongoing Writer's Guild of America and Screen Actors Guild strikes, however, also throw a wrench into any possible spin-off; the WGA strike has now lasted longer than the famed 2007/2008 strike, and the likelihood of TV shows being able to return in Spring 2024 for a shortened TV season looks less likely the further the strike foes into late 2023.

-Although writers can work on scripts for potential new projects – in theory one Hollywood writer out there could be writing a pitch for a new 9-1-1 pilot as you read this – studios may have to put a pin in any new shows as they deal with the ramifications of their failure to negotiate with the unions.
+Although striking writers can be working on scripts for potential new projects – in theory one Hollywood writer out there could be creating a 9-1-1 pilot as you read this – studios may have to continue to put a pin in any new shows as they deal with the ramifications of their failure to negotiate in good faith with both unions.

 In the meantime, it's clear a third show is not completely off the table.
 Showrunner Tim Minear had previously shared his thoughts on a new series, admitting to Variety in 2022 that he had given serious consideration to a show set in Florida, largely thanks to the stereotype of the Florida Man, which often influences a lot of the emergencies crafted by his writers room.